Winter Springs High School: Sports

-The Wrestling team has set school records capturing 11 consecutive FHSAA District Championships, 5 consecutive FHSAA Region Championships and 8 consecutive SAC Conference Championships.
-They also recorded ten straight top 10 state finishes with 6 top five state finishes over the past 10 years.
+In 2023, the Girls Weightlifting team won the 3A State Championships.

 Band

 In April 2011, the Band of Gold was invited to perform at Stetson University's prestigious band invitational, performing a repertoire that included the finale of Symphony No. 3 (Saint-Saëns).
 The Band of Gold traveled to Washington, D.C. in January 2009 for the inauguration of President Obama, as well as performing at the President's Park in Williamsburg, Virginia.
 The band recently went to the University of South Florida to participate in the 2012 Florida Bandmaster's Association State Music Performance Assessment, performing a program of March Grandioso, Armand Russell's Theme and Fantasia, and the Overture to Tannhauser.
 The band received straight superior ratings.